List of We Bare Bears characters: Parker

 Parker is a "quiet and confident" African girl scout who is benevolent, paragonic and quite paranoid, having fear of the Howling Mountain Cave and cave salamanders, and aspires to be an aeronautical engineer.
 She is a member of the girl-scout Poppy Rangers.
 Parker unanimously trusts Tabes' leadership and advice, but also adores the three bears, more especially Grizzly, whom she affectionately calls "Bear Guy," even though she is well aware of his flaws, such as in "Lord of the Poppies," and even admit that he is terrible in leadership, as seen in "Ranger Games."
-Nonetheless, Parker still shows high loyalty towards Grizz and wants to be his most welcoming friend no matter what, like the other Poppies, having the courage to tell Grizz that he will succeed in the end (like Diaz), no matter how much he fails.
-Additionally, when Nguyen starts having a mental breakdown from too much starvation and despair by Grizz continuing to unintentionally fail his and the Poppies' mission to hunt for food, and when Grizz accidentally foils the Poppies' winning streak in the Peewee Ranger Games, Parker reassures Nguyen that it is "going to be okay," and tells Grizz that he will succeed in the end (despite his failure), respectively.
-Along with this, when Ranger Tabes gets insecure by calling herself a "terrible leader" upon the aftermath of getting stranded in the Howling Mountain Cave, Grizz and the Poppies reassure her, with Parker telling Tabes that she is the "coolest" in a fit of kindness, which further shows how faithful Parker is to the Poppies, Tabes and Grizz.
+Nonetheless, Parker still shows high loyalty towards Grizzly and wants to be his most welcoming friend no matter what, like the other Poppies, having the courage to tell Grizzly that he will succeed in the end (like Diaz), no matter how much he fails.
+Additionally, when Nguyen starts having a mental breakdown from too much starvation and despair by Grizzly continuing to unintentionally fail his and the Poppies' mission to hunt for food, and when Grizzly accidentally foils the Poppies' winning streak in the Peewee Ranger Games, Parker reassures Nguyen that it is "going to be okay," and tells Grizzly that he will succeed in the end (despite his failure), respectively.
+Along with this, when Ranger Tabes gets insecure by calling herself a "terrible leader" upon the aftermath of getting stranded in the Howling Mountain Cave, Grizzly and the Poppies reassure her, with Parker telling Tabes that she is the "coolest" in a fit of kindness, which further shows how faithful Parker is to the Poppies, Ranger Tabes and Grizzly.